Updated October 1, 2021

-To begin, you need tolaunch a Kubernetes cluster.
+To begin, you need to launch a Kubernetes cluster.
 Once you’re in the Kubernetes sandbox environment, make sure you’re connected to the Kubernetes cluster by executing

 The terminal will now display the YAML for the pod, starting with the name nginx, its location, the Minikube node, start time and current status.
 You will also see in-depth information about the nginx container, including the container ID and where the image lives.

 If you scroll all the way to the bottom of the terminal, you’ll see the events that have occurred in the pod.
-In the case of this tutorial, you’ll see that the pod was started, created, the nginx image was pulled successfully and been assigned to this pod in Minikube.
+In the case of this tutorial, you’ll see that the pod was started, created, the nginx image was pulled successfully and been assigned to this node in Minikube.

-The action of deleting the pod is simple.
-To delete the pod you have created, you once again begin the action with kubectl, followed by command delete pod nginx.Confirm the name of the pod you want to delete before pressing Enter.
+kubectl delete pod nginx.
+Be sure to confirm the name of the pod you want to delete before pressing Enter.
 If you have completed the task of deleting the pod successfully,

 Pods are a vital unit for understanding the Kubernetes object model, as they represent the processes within an application.
 In most cases pods serve as an indirect way to manage containers within the Kubernetes.
 In more complex use cases, pods may encompass multiple containers that need to share resources, serving as the central location for container management.